 How to Grow Lupines

-Maine roadsides come alive with lupines in early summer creating the illusion of spirals of color adorning the landscape.
+Lupines grow wild throughout Maine blanketing roadsides and filling ditches with color in late spring and early summer.
 Although the wild version of lupines are typically shades of white, pink and purple, cultivated versions include brilliant red and shimmering yellows.
 The lupines above are wild lupines that I transplanted to my flower bed.

 - Location: Lupines prefer full sun for 6 to 8 hours a day, but will grow in partially shades areas.